linneamyl/Wolt-preliminary-assignment/README.md

-# Getting Started with Create React App
+# Preliminary assignment for Wolt summer internship 2021

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installing the dependencies

 In the project directory, you can run: